Resuming October 2023

 -Brant Cortright, Integral Psychology: Yoga, Growth, and Opening the Heart

 In my practice, I strive to create a space that welcomes all clients regardless of age, race, ethnicity, gender identity, sexual orientation, ability, or other aspect of difference.
-I recognize that many individuals feel overlooked, disregarded, or discriminated against within this country’s mental health system, and I welcome your feedback on how I can help you to feel more heard and understood in therapy.
+I recognize that many individuals feel overlooked, disregarded, or discriminated against within this country’s mental health system.
+I welcome your unique identity, and the way you make meaning in your life.

-I believe that diversity and difference are profound gifts, and I actively practice cultural humility in my personal and professional life.
+I actively practice cultural humility and antiracism in my personal and professional life.
 I welcome the ways in which we are different from one another, for it is through relating to one another, inclusive of our differences, that we come to know ourselves and the infinite variety of human experience.

 "For there to be a world at all, every indigenous, natural thing must start singing its song, dancing its dance, moving and breathing according to its own nature, saying its name, manifesting simultaneously its secret spiritual signature."